reanahub/blog.reana.io/content/posts/2023/reana-vre-integration.md

 tags: Guest
 ---

 One of the key objectives of European Open Science Cloud projects is to consolidate the analysis workflows used in Cosmology, Astrophysics, and High Energy Physics into a unified framework.
-This effort aims to simplify the process of data sharing, software distribution, and analysis code dissemination among researchers.
-The development of Science Projects focuses on specific use cases, particularly those related to Dark Matter and Extreme Universe exploration.
-These endeavors depend on the implementation of the Virtual Research Environment, a prototype analysis platform that adheres to the FAIR data principles.
+This effort aims to simplify the process of data access, data sharing, software distribution, and analysis among researchers.
+The development of Science Projects focuses on specific use cases, particularly those related to Dark Matter and Extreme Universe.
+These endeavours depend on the implementation of the Virtual Research Environment.

-The [Virtual Research Environment](https://vre-hub.github.io), which is accessible through a shared authentication framework, provides access to data from various experiments such as ATLAS, Fermi-LAT, CTA, Darkside, Km3Net, Virgo, and LOFAR.
-This data is made available through a dependable distributed storage infrastructure known as the Data Lake.
-To access, analyze, and share this data, researchers can use a Jupyterhub instance deployed on a scalable Kubernetes infrastructure, offering an interactive graphical interface.
+The [Virtual Research Environment](https://vre-hub.github.io) is a prototype analysis platform that adheres to the FAIR data principles.
+It is accessible through a central IAM system and provides access to data from various experiments such as ATLAS, Fermi-LAT, CTA, Darkside, Km3Net, Virgo, and LOFAR.
+This data is made available through a distributed storage infrastructure known as the Data Lake.
+To access, analyze, and share this data, researchers can use a JupyterHub instance deployed on a scalable Kubernetes infrastructure, offering an interactive graphical interface, which also integrates Reana, Dask, ROOT and a Rucio.

-The data access and browsing capabilities are facilitated through API calls to high-level data management and storage orchestration software called Rucio.
+The data access and browsing capabilities are facilitated through API calls to high-level data management and storage orchestration software (Rucio).
 Furthermore, Rucio has been seamlessly integrated with workflow schedulers like Reana and Dask, which support a variety of resource managers such as Slurm, HTCondor, and Kubernetes.
-This integration allows researchers to effectively preserve their analyses and collaborate with peers.
+This integration allows researchers to effectively run and preserve their analyses.

 The VRE uses the default configuration of the Reana Helm Chart with two notable additional configurations.
-One for SSO with a dedicated IAM instance:
+One for SSO with a dedicated IAM instance as mentioned above:

 ```yaml
     login: